-

 You are not alone!

 Current estimates of American student loan debt put the total at over $1.3 trillion [1].
 Doesn’t that sound like a lot of debt?
 That’s because it is.
-However, financing an education through student loans can also be an extremely valuable investment, offering people the opportunity to qualify for high-paying, prestigious jobs that would otherwise be unattainable.
+However, financing an education through student loans can also be an extremely valuable investment that qualifies people for high-paying, prestigious jobs that would otherwise be unattainable.

-If you are feeling overwhelmed by student loan debt, here are some things to think about to help stay on top of your payments:
+If you are feeling overwhelmed by student loan debt, here are some tactics to help you stay on top of your payments:

 Things you can do: Actions you can take?